Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: Abstract

 \section{Abstract}

-A lattice Boltzmann scheme associated with flexible Prandtl number and specific heat ratio is proposed, which is based on the polyatomic ellipsoidal statistics model(ES-BGK).
-The Prandtl number can be modified by a parameter of the Gaussian distribution and the specific heat ratio can be modified by additional free degrees.
-For the sake of constructing the scheme proposed, the Gaussian distribution is expanded on the Hermite polynomials and the general term formula for the Hermite coefficients of the Gaussian distribution is deduced.
-Benchmarks are carried out to verify the scheme proposed.
-The numerical results are in good agreement with the the analytical solutions.
+A Boltzmann lattice scheme based on the polyatomic ellipsoidal statistical model (ES-BGK) is proposed, incorporating an arbitrary Prandtl number and a specific heat ratio.
+The Prandtl number is modulated by a parameter in the Gaussian distribution, while the specific heat ratio is adjusted by additional free degrees.
+The Gaussian distribution is expanded using Hermite polynomials, and a general formula for the Hermite coefficients of the Gaussian distribution is derived.
+Benchmark tests are conducted to validate the proposed scheme, with numerical results demonstrating good agreement with analytical solutions.

 \begin{description} \item[PACS numbers] 47.11.-j, 47.10.-g, 47.40.-x \end{description}